NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/control-flow.md

     });

     it("wrongRequire should return explanation string", async function () {
+      // ❌ Antipattern: `require(encryptedCondition)`
+      // This will always fail or behave unexpectedly because the EVM
-      const result = await contract.wrongRequire();
+      // cannot evaluate an encrypted boolean handle as a truthy/falsy value. const result = await contract.wrongRequire();
       expect(result).to.include("doesn't work with encrypted values");
     });